CME211/notes/syllabus.md

 - Object oriented programming (classes and methods, etc.)
 - Pointers, addresses, and memory management
 - *Note that more advanced features of C++ (operator overloading, templates, etc.) will be covered in CME 212*

-### Software Development and Industry Practices
-- Creating and using a basic Makefile
-- Version control: use of Git and Github for managing software projects
-- LaTeX markup (figures, tables, equations, references, managing a bibliography, and publishing a PDF document)

 ## Communication